The Incredible String Band: Woodstock and multimedia: 1969–70

-At this time most of the group lived communally at a farmhouse near Newport, in Pembrokeshire, Wales, where they developed ideas for mixed media experiments with Malcolm Le Maistre and other members of David Medalla's Exploding Galaxy troupe and the Leonard Halliwell Quartet.
+At this time, most of the group lived communally at a farmhouse near Newport, in Pembrokeshire, Wales, where they developed ideas for mixed media experiments with Malcolm Le Maistre and other members of David Medalla's Exploding Galaxy troupe and the Leonard Halliwell Quartet.
 There, a film was made about the ISB, Be Glad For the Song Has No Ending.
 Originally planned for BBC TV's arts programme Omnibus, it featured documentary footage and a fantasy sequence, 'The Pirate and the Crystal Ball', illustrating their attempt at an idyllic communal lifestyle.
 It made little impact at the time, but reissues on video and DVD have contributed to the recent revival of interest in the band.

 The band toured for much of 1969, in the US and the UK.
 In July they played at the Albert Hall on the fourth night of the "Pop Proms".
 They were introduced by John Peel and talked about their first brush with Scientology.
 Other acts in the week were Led Zeppelin and The Who.
-On 28 May 1969 the band received a phone call from Michael Lang, the producer of the momentous Woodstock Festival, asking the band to perform at the festival for a payment of $4,500.
+On 28 May 1969 the band received a phone call from Michael Lang, the producer of the Woodstock Festival, asking the band to perform at the festival for a payment of $4,500.
 In August, they were slotted to play on Friday when all the folk-oriented and acoustic acts were expected to perform.
 However, the band refused to perform in the pouring rain, so stage manager John Morris rescheduled their performance for the following day.
 Their open slot was taken by Melanie, whose showing inspired her song, "Lay Down (Candles in the Rain)".
 The following day, 16 August 1969, at approximately 6:30 p.m., the band played in between the Keef Hartley Band and Canned Heat.
 The crowd was not anticipating the band's performance on a day that featured mainly hard rock acts.
 For that reason, the group was generally disfavoured and, perhaps more importantly, were not included in the filming of the festival.
 Over the Labor Day weekend in 1969, they appeared at the Texas International Pop Festival, in Lewisville, Texas.
 In November, they released the album Changing Horses, which was generally seen as a disappointment after their earlier work.
 By late 1969, they had established a communal base at Glen Row near Innerleithen.
 In April 1970 they released the album I Looked Up.